How can you determine if your processes for resource planning in project management are adequate? What requirements do

 Resource planning processes are shaped by your company’s form of organization.
 This article will outline how the process of resource planning differs between matrix and line organizations.

-Appropriate process cycles are important for both forms of organization.
-And resource commitments should remain stable over a cycle at all events.
+Appropriate process cycles are important for both forms of organization, and resource commitments should always remain stable over an entire cycle.

 Note: By tactical resource planning, we mean the coordination between project and line managers.
-It depends on the company’s form or organization (matrix or line).
-The goal is to meet the requirements for resources with the necessary skills for projects in a timely manner using staff from the line.
-This tends to be the team leaders’ task.
+This is dependent on the company’s form of organization (matrix or line).
+The goal is to meet the project resource requirements by providing the necessary skills in a timely manner using the line staff.
+This tends to be the team leaders’ responsibility.